 It seems like nowadays everybody loves the new technical invention and, arguably, the most talked about invention within the car industry is the electric car.

 Image: Electric Ford Fiesta via Ecomento

-If you’re looking to find a local charging station you can use Zap Map who claim to have the most comprehensive list of charge points within the UK.
-Beware, however, that there may be points not on the map so if you’re aware of one near you check if it’s on the map and if it’s not, add it to help fellow electric drivers!
+If you’re looking to find a local electric charging station you can use Zap Map who claim to have the most comprehensive list of charge points within the UK.
+Beware, however, that there may be points not on the map so if you know of one that’s not on there add it to help fellow electric drivers!

 - Fuel - £800

 - Car tax - £110 (highest saving for bands A-D)

 Total saving: £910